Notify me

 Introduction

-It seems strange to me, as I am beginning to write this, that I can’t find a single article already existing on the subject of art jewelry and watchmaking.
+It seems strange to me, as I am beginning to write this, that I can’t find a single article already existing on the subject of art jewellery and watchmaking.
 By the end of this article you’ll understand why I say it’s strange, because the relationships between the two that I explain here will seem obvious once you read about them.

 As usual in my blog posts, I’ll be including ideas that are little-known, and sometimes controversial, but I’ll explain them clearly so you can make up your own mind rather than assuming that the accepted views are the only ones available.
 You can see from UnconstrainedTime watches that I like to think for myself . . . this article is for readers who choose to do likewise.